 Comment WG Analyses Update of Proposed Policy text, if any ICANN recognizes that The WG agrees that in some cases No need to update the limitation of delegation of the usability may be limited by proposed policy variants was extensively requiring that variants need to be discussed by the ccPDP4 a meaningful representation in a WG.
 However, it is noted Designated Language.
-However, it that by introducing the is noted that one the proposed designated language basic criteria is that an IDNccTLD requirement for a variant for a Territory must be in a of the string as language that "has a legal status in requirement for the Territory or that serves as a delegation, the usability of language of administration" variant TLDs for some (section 4.2.2).
-It is further proposed that a language is
+However, it that by introducing the is noted that one the proposed designated language basic criteria is that an IDNccTLD requirement for a variant for a Territory must be in a of the string as requirement for delegation, the usability of variant TLDs for some script communities could be limited.